dlw93/vist-frontend/README.md

 ## Build

 * Change into the project directory with `cd vist-frontend`
+* Run `npm install` to download the project's requirements
 * Start the build process with `ng build --prod --deploy-url /vist-frontend/`

 ## Installation